Kinoxis Therapeutics

 Venture Round in 2019

-Aurtra Pty Ltd, established in 2016 and headquartered in Corinda, Australia, specializes in cloud-based asset management solutions for power distribution networks.
+Aurtra Pty Ltd., established in 2016 and headquartered in Corinda, Australia, specializes in cloud-based asset management solutions for power distribution networks.
 The company offers a dashboard that provides real-time, fleet-wide analysis of transformers, enabling asset managers and engineers to extend transformer life, reduce capital costs, and make informed decisions regarding maintenance, replacement, and load management.
-Aurtra's technology, built upon world-class research from the University of Queensland, helps mitigate catastrophic failures and improves risk management through online condition monitoring and advanced analysis.
+Aurtra's technology, built upon a decade of research from The University of Queensland, helps mitigate catastrophic failures and improves risk management in the power distribution industry.

 Morse Micro